keithsharp/cloudformation-templates/README.md

 The template doesn't have any parameterization so you'll need to edit it to set the correct AMI ID if you're not deploying into eu-west-1 (Ireland), if Amazon have released a new Amazon Linux AMI, or if you want to change the subnet structure.

+I have written a [blog post](https://keithmsharp.wordpress.com/2016/11/15/building-a-vpc-with-aws-cloudformation/) describing in more detail how this template works.

 Keith Sharp, [kms@passback.co.uk](mailto:kms@passback.co.uk)